ksssoyu/diffusion-structure-disentanglement/README.md

 * **Cross-Attn Only:** The structure collapses into a generic sci-fi creature.

 ### 2. Layer-wise Ablation (Cat → Pixel Art)

+Analyzed which U-Net blocks (Down, Mid, Up) contribute most to structural preservation.

 ![Pixel Experiment](assets/exp_pixel.png)
-We analyzed which U-Net blocks (Down, Mid, Up) contribute most to structural preservation.
 * **Up-Blocks (Decoder):** Found to be the most critical for determining the final spatial layout and fine-grained details.

 ---